Heat Kernel Renormalization on Manifolds with Boundary: Heat Kernel Counter Terms

-Upon examining the structure of the $f^N_{\gamma, I, i, j}(t_1, t_2)[\phi]$, we find that we no longer have a summation of local integrals, each weighted by the square root of some rational function in $t_1$ and $t_2$.
-For example,
+However, there is still more to do.
+Upon examining the structure of $f^N_{\gamma, I, 0, 0}(t_1, t_2)[\phi]$, we find that we no longer have a summation of local integrals on $\HH^n$, each weighted by the square root of some rational function in $t_1$ and $t_2$, as in the case of $\RR^n$.
+This is because we are only integrating $y_n$ on the interval $[-w_n, w_n]$ rather than $(-\infty, \infty)$.
+To remedy the situation, the idea is now that, where necessary, we can also take the Taylor expansion of the fields in $w_n$ and then calculate the integral over $w_n$ by applying Wick's theorem on the half line.
+This will then produce the hoped for local integrals on the boundary $\RR^{n - 1}$.